stokpop/event-scheduler/README.md

 # custom event schedule generator

-To create your own event schedule you can implement your own `nl.stokpop.eventscheduler.event.EventGenerator`.
+To create your own event schedule you can implement your own `nl.stokpop.eventscheduler.api.EventGenerator`.

-And add the following generator-class and settings to the customEvents tag of the gatling or jmeter plugin (instead of a verbatim list of events).
+And add the following generator-class and settings to the customEvents tag of the Gatling or jMeter plugin (instead of a verbatim list of events).

 ```xml
 <customEvents>